-Organizations and businesses that experienced surge traffic had to purchase power loads to sustain their operations during peak times, while during off-peak times computing power was unused but it still cost money.
+Organizations and businesses that experienced surge traffic had to purchase power loads to sustain their operations during peak times, while during off-peak times computing power was unused but it still costs money.

-AWS allows companies to purchase only what they are using.
+It allows companies to purchase only what they are using.
 There is no requirement for an upfront fee to create the storage system or to estimate usage.
-An AWS customer uses what they require and the costs are scaled automatically.
+An Amazon Web Services customer uses what they require and the costs are scaled automatically.

 Scalability and Adaptability

 Since the cost of AWS services can be changed according to the organization’s usage, small business and start-ups realize an obvious benefit.
 After all, it provides an excellent platform for building a business from the bottom up because it offers access to all the tools necessary to get started in the cloud.
 Existing businesses can use AWS’ low-cost migration services to seamlessly shift their current infrastructure to the cloud.

 Amazon Web Services provides the resources required by growing businesses during expansion.
 The business model also allows for flexible usage so that customers never have to worry about whether it’s time to re-evaluate their computing usage.
 Apart from the budgetary benefits, organizations can adopt a realistic set-and-forget model for their computing requirements.